Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 1. Sovereignty is a Necessity

 The legal reality of the US (CLOUD Act) is incompatible with European values (GDPR).
-The OVH-Canada ruling proves that structures via subsidiaries offer no protection.
+The OVH-Canada ruling proves that structures via subsidiaries do not provide protection.

 2. Cost Control Requires Ownership

 Rental models of SaaS and IaaS are becoming more expensive each year.
-Own hardware (CapEx) provides predictability and significant savings in the long run.
+Own hardware (CapEx) offers predictability and significant savings in the long run.

 3. Security through Simplicity